hobbitronics/DeLonghi-Dedica-EC885-EC685-modification/README.md

 For this project, I designed a custom enclosure that can be made using FDM 3D printing.

 1. **Download the 3D Model:**
    - The 3D model for the enclosure is available on **Printables**.
-You can download it directly from [[this link]([https://www.printables.com](https://www.printables.com/model/1214912-delonghi-dedica-ec885-ec685-modification-display)):
+You can download it directly from
+     <iframe src="https://www.printables.com/embed/1214912" width="400" height="445" scrolling="no" frameborder="0"></iframe>

 2. **Printing Settings:**
    - **Material:** ASA, ABS or PETG